mswhitby/classroom/_docs/classes/1st.md

 ## Agenda

-### 1. Lesson 1: Minecraft Hour of Code Designer
+### 1. Minecraft Hour of Code Designer

 To aceess the assignment, you must log into Code.org using your Clever account.
 Please do the following:

-  1. Log in to their Clever account:
+  1. Log in to your Clever account:
       - Go to [clever.com](https://www.clever.com/).
       - Click on 'Sign in as a student' at the top right
       - Search for **Karen Wagner**